How to get into the Wharton School of Business MBA Program?

-The M7 business schools is a group of 7 of the most elite business schools in the world.
+The M7 business schools are a group of 7 of the most elite business schools in the world.
 While these schools don’t have an official collaborative program, they do collaborate on their knowledge.
-Titleholders from these schools, Dean, Vice Dean, etc., meet in order to share their experiences and knowledge very year.
+Titleholders from these schools, Dean, Vice Dean, etc., meet twice a year to share their experiences and knowledge.
 Thus, promising the best educational convention from the top business schools to the students at each of the 7 schools.

 Wharton School of Business ranking

-The MBA Program at Wharton is a 20-month full-time program including a recommended 3-month summer-internship.
+The MBA Program at Wharton School of Business is a 20-month full-time program including a recommended 3-month summer internship.
 The program is offered at Wharton’s Philadelphia campus, with the students being allowed to apply for a semester at the San Francisco campus.

 The Executive MBA Program at Wharton, or the EMBA Program, is available to students at both, the Philadelphia and San Francisco campuses.
-This is a weekend MBA program provided by Wharton which promises the same degree as the full-time MBA program.
+This is a weekend MBA program provided by the Wharton School of Business which promises the same degree as the full-time MBA program.

 The biggest difference between the two is that the students of the EMBA program are allowed to work during the week, and attend classes on the weekend.

-Other joint MBA degrees that Wharton provides are:
+Other joint MBA degrees that Wharton School of Business provides are: